html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 to the end of the PushSubscription.endpoint, so your server only needs one set of logic, you can do the following to send the right endpoint to your server:

+{% highlight javascript %}
+// This method handles the removal of subscriptionId
+// in Chrome 44 by concatenating the subscription Id
-function endpointWorkaround(pushSubscription) {
+// to the subscription endpoint function endpointWorkaround(pushSubscription) {
   // Make sure we only mess with GCM if (pushSubscription.endpoint.indexOf('https://android.googleapis.com/gcm/send') !== 0) {